dionephy/Wysg.Musm/Wysg.Musm.LlmDataBuilder/docs/README.md

 ### Managing Data

+- **Browse Data**: Click the "Browse Data" button to open the Data Browser window
+  - View all records in a sortable grid
+  - View full details of any record
+  - Export individual records
+  - Delete unwanted records
+  - See [Data Browser Documentation](DATA_BROWSER.md) for complete guide
+- **Cleanup Blank Records**: Click the "Cleanup Blank Records" button to remove invalid records
+  - Automatically removes records with empty Input or Output
+  - Creates a timestamped backup before making changes
+  - Shows summary of removed records
+  - Safe operation with automatic backup
 - **Clear Data Fields**: Click the "Clear Data Fields" button to reset all data entry fields (excluding the prompt)
 - **View Records**: The status bar shows the total number of records in `data.json`
 - **Edit Prompt**: The prompt text box always shows the current content of `prompt.txt`